stigi/ullrich.is/posts/hire-me.md

 Here are some of the things I can help you and your team with:

-*   ## Good old software engineering
+*   ## Good old fashioned software engineering

     Building a v1.0, getting an MVP out the door, adding new features to an existing app.
-I am a good colaborator when it comes to working with PMs and designers, as well as other engineers.
+I am a good collaborator when it comes to working with PMs and designers, as well as other engineers.
     I'm focused on iOS software development in Swift and Objective-C. Lately I've gained more experience in Javascript and ReactNative, so don't hesitate pinging me about them as well.

 *   ## Code and architecture review